‘The Amazing Automatic’ – An illustrated article

 The spacebar is positioned behind the keys, with the word AUTOMATIC beautifully embossed on it.
 No other typewriter ever had its spacebar positioned there and for good reason, as it would have been quite awkward to move ones fingers up to activate the spacebar while typing.

-The third photo below shows the beautiful circular array of the type bars with the cover removed.
-This is a rare view of the Automatic, further showing the exquisite engineering used in Mr. Hamilton’s typewriter.
-A round brass disc screws into the center of the cover (first photo below) with a donut shaped ink pad on the underside, that inks the type bars as they come to rest.
+The second image below shows the beautiful circular array of the type bars with the cover removed.
+This rare view of the Automatic, further shows the exquisite engineering used in Mr. Hamilton’s typewriter.
+With a graceful articulated movement, the type bars swing up to the center of the circular array and strike the paper on the underside of the carriage.

 The Automatic had its patent applied for in 1884 and was received in 1887.
 The Automatic was only manufactured for three years, with the Automatic Typewriter Company going bankrupt in 1890.
 ‘The Automatic was withdrawn from the market in 1891, after an expenditure of about $60,000 for its introduction, the stockholders refusing to invest further, and the factory was closed.’ – The phonographic World, May, 1892